 Questions to Ask About Treatment for Breast Cancer

-Before beginning treatment, you may want to ask your doctor if there are any clinical trials you should consider.
-New methods for treating cancer are tested in these trials.
+Before beginning treatment, you may want to ask if there are any clinical trials you should consider.
+These trials test new methods for treating cancer.

 What treatment do you think is best for me?

 What is the success rate of this particular treatment for my type and stage of breast cancer?